nielsbaloe/vertxui/README.md

 The TodoMvc and MvcBootstrap examples contain bigger structures with ViewOn and ViewOnBoth.

+For more information on Fluent, please take a look at the examples, especially the MVC-bootstrap and todoMVC examples; these are quite big.
+Here was chosen for a typical and quite convenient store/model/view/control setup, but of course you are free to choose your own way.
+Although the examples might be a better starting point, you can also take a look at the wiki (https://github.com/nielsbaloe/vertxui/wiki ) for a bit more low-level explanation on Fluent.

 ### jUnit

 Because Fluent HTML has a Virtual DOM, you can also 'abuse' it to run jUnit testcases without firing up a browser.
 Now that is really fast.